Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Embedding into toric varieties

 \section{Embedding into toric varieties}

-In this section we explain how we embed moduli space $\mfk{M}_\theta$ into toric varieties such that the birational geometry of the embedded varieties is inherited from that of the ambient toric varieties.
+In this section we explain how we embed moduli spaces $\mfk{M}_\theta$ into toric varieties such that the birational geometry of the embedded varieties is inherited from that of the ambient toric varieties.